 For the best functionality, we recommend that you download and install the desktop application.
 To install the Teams desktop application, follow the directions below:

 The Teams mobile app can be installed on a smart phone or tablet.
 Directions are below:

-You can also access Teams using Office 365 on the web but there are limitations to functionality.
+You can also access Teams using Microsoft 365 (previously Office 365) on the web but there are limitations to functionality.
 For this reason, we recommend that you download and install the desktop app and do not use the online version.

 Check out the Resources section on this site!
 There you will find one-page quick start guides, robust KnowledgeBase articles, online videos, and hands-on training for learning more about Teams.

 Yes, as long as the user has an existing, or creates a new, account with Microsoft, they will be able to collaborate with you in Teams!

 For instructions on how to have one-on-one chats with external users please visit the UWM Knowledge Base website.

 For more information on the Guest User Experience please visit Microsoft’s website.